plaidml/plaidml/CONTRIBUTING.md

 # Contributing to PlaidML

 We welcome contributions to PlaidML from anyone.
-This document:
+This document contains:
   * Guidelines for creating successful PRs
   * Outlines the contribution process
   * Lists general areas for contribution